seng438-winter-2022/seng438-a2-islamrahat735/Assignment2-ReportTemplate.md

   * choose 1st and last column for valid rows
   * choose middle columns for valid rows
   * choose a column that is out of bound

+boolean equal(double[][], double[][]) equivalence/boundary partitions:

+  * Arrays with same dimensions and values
+  * Arrays with different dimensions but all same values
+  * Arrays with different Arrays with any dimensions and different value

 // including the input partitions you have designed